Is Chicory Good for You?

 I’ve discovered that chicory is in several food products that I use and have read that this ingredient may have some effects on glucose control as well as some diuretic properties.
 Should chicory be avoided?

-The fact that you’re seeing chicory root listed among the ingredients in the foods you buy is because it contains inulin, a carbohydrate fiber.
-Sometimes called "chicory root fiber," inulin is also found in bananas, wheat, onions, and garlic, but chicory root has very high concentrations.
-Food manufacturers now extract inulin from chicory root and add it to edible products such as yogurt, ice cream, chocolate bars, breakfast bars, salad dressings and margarine.
-Because it has a smooth and creamy texture, it has been called the "stealth fiber," and it works well as a replacement for fat.
-Like other high-fiber foods, inulin prevents constipation, helps maintain a healthy balance of "good" bacteria in the colon, and helps lower cholesterol levels.
-It can also be used as a sweetener in processed foods – its sweetening power is one-tenth that of sucrose.
+It’s this presence of inulin (a carbohydrate fiber known as an oligosaccharide) that also makes chicory root a common ingredient in several foods we buy – sometimes called “chicory root fiber.”
+Inulin is naturally found in bananas, wheat, onions, and garlic, but chicory root’s high concentrations of the prebiotic make it a popular food additive.
+Food manufacturers extract inulin from the root and add it to products such as yogurt, ice cream, chocolate bars, breakfast bars, salad dressings, and margarine.
+Because it is water soluble, it imparts a smooth and creamy texture, working well as a replacement for fat – an attribute that gave it the moniker “the stealth fiber.”
+Inulin travels through the digestive tract without being metabolized until it reaches the colon.
+Like other high-fiber foods, inulin prevents constipation, is a mild diuretic, helps maintain a healthy balance of “good” bacteria in the colon, and aids in lowering cholesterol.
+It can also be used as a subtle sweetener in processed foods; its sweetening power is one-tenth that of sucrose.

-The only problem with inulin may be that it doesn’t have the texture or taste of fiber.
-This can make it easy to consume too much, bringing on the same kind of digestive problems caused by an excess of any fiber: gas/bloating, nausea, flatulence, stomach cramping, diarrhea, constipation and digestive "rumbling."
-A study from the University of Minnesota published in 2010 found that most healthy people can tolerate up to 10 grams of native inulin (one type of inulin product) and five grams of "sweet" inulin (another version) daily.
+Ironically, the problem with inulin may be that it doesn’t have the texture or taste of fiber.
+This can make it deceptively easy to consume too much, bringing on the same kind of digestive problems caused by an excess of any fiber: gas, bloating, nausea, flatulence, stomach cramping, diarrhea, constipation, and digestive “rumbling.”
+A study from the University of Minnesota published in 2010 found that most healthy people can tolerate up to 10 grams of native inulin (one type of inulin product) and five grams of “sweet” inulin (another version) daily.
 Flatulence was the most common symptom reported by study participants regardless of the type of inulin they consumed.
-The study was published in the June 2010 Journal of the American Dietetic Association.

 Andrew Weil, M.D.